 --

-Absolute justice is achieved by the suppression of
+Absolute justice is achieved by the suppression of all contradiction: therefore it destroys freedom.

 - Albert Camus